LovelandPolitics.com

 By Reducing the Fees The Project Will Create Needed Jobs In Loveland

-Chad McWhinney argued in his guest column, “If the City Council adjusts development fees…..and construction
+Chad McWhinney argued in his guest column, “If the City Council adjusts development fees…..and

-commences on the Centerra apartments, the project is expected to generate 250 construction jobs – a welcome relief
+construction commences on the Centerra apartments, the project is expected to generate 250

-for the 800 construction workers currently unemployed in our area.”
+construction jobs – a welcome relief for the 800 construction workers currently unemployed in

-This argument relies on myth #1 being true that McWhinney planned the project in full knowledge of the current city fee structure
+This argument relies on myth #1 being true that McWhinney planned the project in full knowledge of the

-but will not proceed unless given a 61% discount for their project by way of a short 5 month tax holiday.
+current city fee structure but will not proceed unless given a 61% discount for their project by way of a

-Nothing in the proposed fee reduction by Loveland’s City Council for this Tuesday night that Chad McWhinney is advocating for
+Nothing in the proposed fee reduction by Loveland’s City Council for this Tuesday night that Chad

-requires McWhinney to hire Loveland contractors to complete the project.
-McWhinney’s clear preference is to have the ability to
+McWhinney is advocating for requires McWhinney to hire Loveland contractors to complete the project.

-award the job to the lowest bidder regardless of where the company is located so the argument his project is creating local jobs for
+where the company is located so the argument his project is creating local jobs for unemployed

-unemployed construction workers in Loveland is disingenuous.
+construction workers in Loveland is disingenuous.

 The low-bidder on the I-25 and Crossroads Blvd.
-Improvements which was widely touted as providing local jobs is
+Improvements which was widely touted as providing

-International Inc. of Commerce City Colorado
+Jalisco International Inc. of Commerce City Colorado.
+The company is owned and

-.
-The company is owned and operated by the Ledezma family and provided a
+operated by the Ledezma family and provided a low bid of $4,886,511 to complete the Crossroads

-low bid of $4,886,511 to complete the Crossroads project.
-Because McWhinney’s contribution to the project was the “last money
+project.
+Because McWhinney’s contribution to the project was the “last money in” means the stimulus

-in” means the stimulus money ($3 million) and MPO grant ($1.2 million) will pay for a majority of the project.
+money ($3 million) and MPO grant ($1.2 million) will pay for a majority of the project.

-In addition, bringing more renters to Loveland who depend on federal government Section 8 housing vouchers to pay their rent is
+In addition, bringing more renters to Loveland who depend on federal government Section 8 housing

-unlikely to help people already in the community looking for jobs.
+vouchers to pay their rent is unlikely to help people already in the community looking for jobs.

 Myth #3